This article was written on June 21, 2021, and was reviewed and updated by Joy Y. Erdile, MSc, RD, on April 24, 2026.

 Limonana is a drink that I only learned about a few years ago.
 Since I first wrote about it in 2016, I have lost more than 50 pounds and put my type 2 diabetes and high blood pressure into remission, so I no longer make the sugary version.
 The recipe below is what I am making now.

-I make Limonana using a sugar-free Monk Fruit and erythritol sweetener, so it is very low in carbohydrate and doesn’t spike insulin or blood glucose.
-There are two essentials: it must be made with fresh lemons (including the pulp) and it must be served over lots of ice.
+I make Limonana using a sugar-free Monk Fruit and erythritol sweetener, so it is very low in carbohydrates and doesn’t spike insulin or blood glucose.
+There are two essentials: it must be made with fresh lemons (including the pulp), and it must be served over lots of ice.

 Limonana Recipe